Skip to main content

 Last update:

-When restoring a virtual machine, it can overwrite the old version or restore to a separate VM.
+When restoring, the virtual machine can overwrite the old version or be restored as a separate VM.

 2. Open the VMs tab.